madiabio/bass-synth/README.md

 3. Use the keypad to trigger notes.
 Keys map from `1` (C2) to `#` (B3).
 4. Turn the attack, decay, and sustain potentiometers to sculpt the envelope.
 Values update every 4 ms.
 5. Press the waveform button to cycle Sine → Saw → Triangle → Square; LEDs and the TFT label indicate the active mode.
-6. Monitor the UART console for debug output if needed (`115200 8N1`).

 ## Testing & Validation
 - **Aural Evaluation:** Waveforms were validated by ear in each mode.
-Clean tones emerge once the envelope reaches steady state; high sustain can introduce deliberate distortion due to quantisation and headroom limits.
+Clean tones emerge once the envelope reaches steady state; high sustain can introduce distortion due to quantisation and headroom limits.
 - **Oscilloscope Capture:** DAC output (yellow) vs. digital data (green) confirms each waveform and the I2S timing (BCLK ≈ 1.54 MHz, WSEL ≈ 44–48 kHz).
-- **DMA Verification:** Debugger inspection ensured the DMA handler refreshed ping/pong buffers without underruns.
 - **Display Check:** Visual inspection confirmed waveform previews and ADS values, though minor rendering glitches remain.

 ## Known Issues & Future Work
-- Sustain set to zero can lock the envelope, requiring a reset—add guard logic in the envelope state machine to avoid this edge case.
+- Sustain set to zero can lock the envelope, requiring a reset.
 - Occasional display artefacts should be investigated in the SPI driver or drawing routines.
 - Output headroom is limited; reducing waveform table amplitude or migrating to a higher-resolution DAC could lower distortion and hum.
 - Planned enhancements include MIDI-over-USB input, polyphony, sequencer/arpeggiator features, preset storage (EEPROM), dedicated octave buttons, standalone ADC interrupt triggering, improved shielding, and live waveform visualisation.